MarinaPollak/FileProcessor/README.md

 # FileProcessor

-The FileProcessor is a program designed to process different types of files (CSV, JSON, TXT) and provides a framework for extending to handle additional file types.
+The FileProcessor is a program designed to process different types of files (CSV, JSON, TXT, XML) and provides a framework for extending to handle additional file types.
 The program reads files from an input directory, performs specific processing based on file types, and generates formatted output.

 ## Getting Started